-From his student days at the College of William and Mary through much of his adult life, Jefferson was plagued by severe headaches.3 His "periodical" headaches were worse during the daylight hours and so one remedy was "to shut up in a dark room from early forenoon till night."4 A medicine that he did rely on during these instances was Peruvian bark (quinine); however, it apparently failed him during an especially lengthy headache that began the first of May 1790 and continued for several weeks.5 Entries in his memorandum books during this same period show several purchases of this "bark,"6 but he admitted in a letter of mid-June that it was "the first time the bark had ever failed to remove my complaint very speedily."7 He makes another reference in 1807 to the use of bark and calomel but noted that neither made the least impression on the headache.
+From his student days at the College of William and Mary through much of his adult life, Jefferson was plagued by severe headaches.3 His "periodical" headaches were worse during the daylight hours and so one remedy was "to be shut up in a dark room from early in the forenoon till night."4 A medicine that he relied on during these instances was Peruvian bark (quinine); however, it apparently failed him during an especially lengthy headache that began the first of May 1790 and continued for several weeks.5 Entries in his memorandum books during this same period show several purchases of this "bark,"6 but he admitted in a letter of mid-June that it was "the first time the bark had ever failed to remove my complaint very speedily."7 He made another reference in 1807 to the use of bark and calomel but noted that neither made the least impression on the headache.
 He found one cure when he escaped government duties and traveled with friend James Madison through upstate New York and New England.
 He wrote his daughter, Martha, that "... the relaxation it gave me from business has freed me from the almost constant headach with which I had been persecuted thro the whole winter and spring.
-Having been entirely clear of it while travelling proves it to have been occasioned by the drudgery of business."8 Jefferson discovered the connection between stress and health.
+Having been entirely clear of it while travelling proves it to have been occasioned by the drudgery of business."8 Jefferson had discovered the connection between stress and health.

 As he grew older and retired from public life, the headaches abated, but he began to be bothered increasingly by rheumatism.
 In August of 1818, he traveled to the warm springs in western Virginia to test the medicinal waters, which seemed to help the rheumatism, but while at the springs he picked up an infection that resulted in boils and abscesses erupting on his body.
 The medicine prescribed as treatment, "unctions of mercury & sulphur," he believed brought him to death's door, but "on ceasing to use them I recovered immediately."
 Once again he believed nature and not medicine brought about the ultimate cure.9